hadibadjian/clog/README.md

 # GitStrider
 [![Gem Version](https://badge.fury.io/rb/gitstrider.svg)](http://badge.fury.io/rb/gitstrider)

-![sample-report][sample-report]

 GitStrider provides a contribution report for a git enabled project.
 This report can be used as a guide to determine a file's owner for code maintenance or reviews.

 ## Getting Started